“This year’s award for best regional sales manager goes to…”

-The sales process doesn’t magically happen on its own (although you’re trying to automate as many things as possible with workflows!).
+The sales process doesn’t magically happen on its own (although you’re trying to automate as many things as possible with workflows in your CRM for sales!).
 Several years ago, you made the strategic decision to supplement the sales process by hiring virtual assistants for each rep. (A “supporting actor” of sorts.)
 This arrangement has worked out nicely.
 Sales reps are able to hand off many “back office” tasks, allowing them to stay focused on prospecting, proposals, and deal closures.

 Your sales administrators perform a wide variety of tasks each day.
 From transcribing audio meeting minutes, to linking records, to proofreading proposals, your VAs are very busy people.
 It might seem overwhelming to determine which one is most deserving of special recognition.

 Luckily, your virtual assistants are tracking all of their work as Insightly tasks.
 Much like the sales report we just built, last year’s productivity is fully queryable.
 With a few drags and drops, you’re able to see all of last year’s completed tasks, including which team members did the most work.

 In some cases, simply looking at the number of tasks completed might not tell the entire story.
 For example, perhaps some of your VAs work more hours than others.
 Or, perhaps some crank out a ton of work but at a lower quality.
 These are all factors that should be considered before finalizing the award criteria.

 Shifting attention back to the sales team, last year was a year marked by several new hires.
 In fact, somewhat to your surprise, you added a dozen additional sales reps.
 It might be smart to recognize the newbie who best exemplified your corporate mantra.

 Clearly, you could go a lot of different directions with this award.
 Some reps were onboarded earlier in the year, so basing it purely on sales revenue wouldn’t seem fair.
 A better approach might include a variety of criteria, such as: